Welcome! You made it!

 These are the possible next steps for learners who have mastered, or are mastering, the skills listed above.
 Note that new skill areas may require fluency in other component skills not listed above.
 Also, you can introduce composite skill sequences prematurely to keep your learner progressing, as generativity may occur earlier than expected.

-Manding with Prepositions
+Manding with Prepositions (Coming Soon!)

 Follow the link below to better understand component-composite analysis.